Shows Like The Pioneer Woman; Find Similar Series

 Shows Like The Pioneer Woman

-If you enjoyed watching The Pioneer Woman, you will also love watching those shows!
+If you liked The Pioneer Woman, you will also enjoy watching the following series!

 Hosted by the venerable Ted Allen, each episode of the tournament features four chefs showcasing their culinary skills over three rounds - appetizer, entrée, and dessert - as they are challenged to utilize the mystery basket of ingredients and create breathtaking dishes to impress judges Maneet Chauhan, Scott Conant and Chris Santos.
 The judges are critiquing the chefs' cooking skills along with their attitude, leadership, and ability to multitask to determine who has what it takes to make it to the finale for a chance at winning the title of grand champion and a job offer by Scott, Maneet or Chris to join their restaurants as a sous chef.